SB.TV: History

 On 10 April 2012, SB.TV released a video with grime collective Boy Better Know, to celebrate reaching 100 million views across all videos.

 In September 2013, Susana Giner, director of the Youth Media Agency told The Independent newspaper there was a marketing term that has been adopted in Edwards' namesake; 'The Jamal Edwards effect', a newly adopted ideology that anything’s possible in the digital age.

-In 2013 Edwards became the first YouTuber to release an e-book and interactive game, ‘Self Belief: The Vision', which subsequently became a no.1 best seller with demand leading to an unintended print version via Virgin Books.
-Edwards worked with Burberry as part of Creative Lives, fronted a Puma campaign, presented at the BAFTA Children’s Awards, and delivered talks for Cannes Lions, TedXHollywood and TedXHousesOfParliament.
+In 2013, Edwards became the first YouTuber to release an e-book and interactive game, ‘Self Belief: The Vision', which subsequently became a no.1 best seller with demand leading to an unintended print version via Virgin Books.
+Edwards worked with Burberry as part of Creative Lives, fronted a Puma campaign, presented at the BAFTA Children’s Awards, and delivered talks for Cannes Lions, TedXHollywood, and TedXHousesOfParliament.
 In a nod to his grandparents, he received a St Vincent Business Award in 2013.

 Edwards was honoured when he became one of the Queen’s Young Leaders, after being called upon to run the first ever social media hub at Buckingham Palace.
 Achievements like this saw Jamal placed at no. 2 in The Guardian’s top 30 young people in digital media 2014.

 In 2014, Edwards was invited to collaborate with American Freshman on a headwear range for Topman.
 The snapbacks and bucket hats went on sale in the summer.

 Edwards co-founded UGOT, a yogurt, juice and health bar chain with entrepreneur Jo Carnell.

 In December 2014, Edwards was appointed a MBE for his services to music.

 In January 2016, SBTV announced the launch of SBTV News, an online news service, in partnership with the Press Association, chaired by former EMAP, Hearst, Axel Springer and Future CEO Colin Morrison.

 Services

-SBTV is built on three core services: broadcasting, production and editorial services.
+SBTV is built on three core services: broadcasting, production, and editorial services.

 Broadcasting

-SBTV continue to broadcast video whether for music, freestyle, acoustic, interviews or any other categories within youth culture.
+SBTV broadcasts video whether for music, freestyle, acoustic, interviews or any other categories within youth culture.
 All of the company's content is displayed on their YouTube channel.
 This content is mainly produced by SBTV but they do allow submissions as well.
 The company also uses social networking extensively to interact with viewers through which new blog and news articles are published.

 Production

-Just like broadcasting, SBTV has always produced its own content and have developed new techniques over time.
-Most of the content is shot in "fast and agile situations" to deliver an enticing perspective for the viewer.
-Among the videos that are shot, produced and directed by SBTV are music videos, documentaries and SBTV event material.
+In addition to broadcasting, SBTV has also produced original content for its station.
+Most of the content is described to be shot in "fast and agile situations," which is said to deliver an enticing perspective for the viewer.
+SBTV produces many types of productions, which are mainly music videos, documentaries, and promotional material.